aukilabs/posemesh/core/compute-node/README.md

 facade owns the Domain runtime, mutual authentication, relay booking, reservations, route catalog, readiness, and ordered shutdown.
 Compute-node composes DDS authority acquisition, facade configuration and task lifecycle.
-Robot applications mount their own protocols through `RunnerComposition::with_protocols` and `AukiProtocolsHandle`; no application protocol is mounted automatically.
+Compute and Robot applications mount their own protocols through `RunnerComposition::with_protocols` and `AukiProtocolsHandle`; no application protocol is mounted automatically.
 Protocol handles are supplied to runner constructors, while `TaskCtx` keeps its task, storage and control ports.